syntatis/howdy-open-ai/README.md

 composer create-project syntatis/howdy-open-ai -s dev
 ```

-This command will set up the boilerplate files in a directory named `howdy`.
+This command will set up the boilerplate files in a directory named `howdy-open-ai`.
 It will ask you a few questions to customize your project, like the plugin slug, name, and the PHP namespaces.

 Once you've input all these details, it will scope the plugin dependency libraries to prevent naming conflicts with other plugins which may also be using the same libraries.
-You can find the scoped dependencies in the `dist-autoload` directory.
+You can find the scoped dependencies in the `dist/autoload` directory.

 > [!TIP]
 > Want to create the project in a different folder?
 Just add the directory name at the end of the command, like this: